 - Negligently or intentionally providing access to non-residents or anyone who does not have privileges to access a given residential or common space.
 Some individuals are trespassed or prohibited from entry to residence halls, by conduct action, university directive, or Public Safety, police, or court order.
-You are not permitted to host or allow entry for such individuals. - Unauthorized possession, duplication, or use of University keys - Misuse of an electronic access card or security feature - Propping open or preventing the closing/locking of security doors - Unauthorized entry into any secured or restricted space. - Allowing others who are not authorized to be there, to enter the building, or a part of a building, or to use the elevator or to gain access to any part of a residential building
+You are not permitted to host or allow entry for such individuals - Unauthorized possession, duplication, or use of University keys - Misuse of an electronic access card or security feature - Propping open or preventing the closing/locking of security doors - Unauthorized entry into any secured or restricted space - Allowing unauthorized individuals to enter the building, use the elevator, or gain access to any part of a residential building

-Civility:
+4. Civility: